 Combining great components with careful workmanship means that our pedals very rarely have issues.
-However, an occasional problem pops up here or there.
+However, being handmade and given that entropy exists and mechanical parts can sometimes not work properly, an occasional problem may pop up here or there.
 In our experience, of the very few pedals sent back to us with problems, most work flawlessly.
 So be sure you fully understand how to set up and use the pedal, and that there aren’t other issues in your setup before contacting us for warranty work.

 We have demo videos on our YouTube channel.

 Guitar rigs can be complex ecosystems with a lot of components.
 If you’re experiencing problems, be sure to check cables, other pedals, your amp, guitar, etc. and try to eliminate other variables.
 If you feel that your pedal has an issue, feel free to contact us.
 We work quickly to fix or replace any bad parts and get the pedal back to you.
-Most repairs are taken care of in 1-2 days of receipt of the pedal.
+We take care of most repairs within 1-2 business days of receipt of the pedal.

 Saturnworks has a two-week return policy.
-Non-custom pedals in like-new condition may be returned for a refund of the original purchase price within two weeks of the date of delivery.
-While custom pedals are included in the 1-year warranty, there are no returns on custom pedals.
-Shipping on returned pedals will not be refunded and the buyer is responsible for return shipping costs.
-The buyer is also responsible for any damage incurred in return shipping, and any damage to the pedal(s) will be evaluated and deducted from your refund.
-In other words, don’t just throw your return into an unpadded envelope and toss it in the mail – a situation we have seen on several occasions.
+We accept returns of non-custom pedals in like-new condition within two weeks of the date of delivery.
+While custom pedals are included in the 1-year warranty, there are no returns, cancelations, or exchanges on custom work.
+We do not refund shipping costs.
+The buyer is responsible for return shipping costs on returns.
+The buyer is also responsible for any damage to the pedal during use, or incurred in return shipping.
+We will evaluate any damage to the pedal(s) and deduct any refund accordingly.
+The buyer is responsible to return all included parts.
+We will deduct the value of any missing parts from any refund.

 Please note: Returns are subject to a 10% restocking fee.